Additional Permitted Subscription (APS)

 Where the value of any inherited ISA investments is less than the APS (i.e. the value of investments have gone down since the date of death), a top up payment can also be made with cash.

 What are the time limits to use the APS?

 - An APS made as stock must be completed within 180 days of the distribution of the assets to the surviving spouse

 - An APS made as cash is available for three years after the date of death, or for up to 180 days after the administration of the estate is complete, whichever is later

 Can I use my APS with another provider?

 Yes, providing the new provider accepts APS transfers.
 At Hargreaves Lansdown, we accept APS transfers from other providers.
 Where an APS is transferred to a new provider, contributions can only be made with cash.

-If transferring investments from your surviving spouse, you can only transfer to an ISA with the same provider as the deceased spouse.
+If transferring investments from your deceased spouse, you can only transfer to an ISA with the same provider as your deceased spouse.
 For example, if your spouse held ISA investments with Hargreaves Lansdown, you could only transfer the investments to an ISA with Hargreaves Lansdown.